The Great Game of Specifications, Continued …

 7. Close: Track what’s happening – what you’re winning and losing

 You’ve almost got a bow tied around this thing now.
-But unless you sell material on a by-job basis, you’re not going to know what happened.
+But you won’t know what happened unless you sell material on a by-job basis.
 Did your contractor win it?
 If they lost it, why?

 That concludes the steps a CRM can automate to help you drive success project by project.
 Now you’re probably wondering how you can leverage that database to help you more holistically.
 In a subsequent post, we’ll talk about how to do just that.